Ruse (comics): Characters

 Miranda Cross is the primary antagonist of the series.
-She initially appears to be a beautiful baroness; however, it is revealed that she is evil, many centuries old, and from a different world.
+She initially appears to be a beautiful baroness, but it is revealed that she is evil, many centuries old, and from a different world.
 She also possesses magical powers, which are at least the equal of and probably stronger than those of Emma Bishop.
 She is possibly a demon of some sort, though the exact nature of her identity is not resolved by the end of the series.
-Some readers consider her dialogue in Ruse #18 (April 2003) to possibly hint that she is a Negation Lawbringer.
+Her dialogue in Ruse #18 (April 2003) possibly hints that she is a Negation Lawbringer.

 Malcolm Lightbourne is Simon Archard's former mentor and chief rival.
 Lightbourne's main goal throughout the series is the retrieval of the Enigmatic Prism, which Archard stole from him at the end of their partnership.
 Lightbourne also seeks to kill Archard and attempts to achieve both of his goals by destroying the city of Partington.

-The Consortium of Aggrieved Man Servants are a group of Butlers that strive to achieve the impossible; to kill Simon Archard.
+The Consortium of Aggrieved Man Servants are a group of Butlers that strive to achieve the impossible: to kill Simon Archard.
 This underground conspiracy has swelled in ranks over the years every time Archard has muttered the phrase "the Butler did it".
 Even though the consortium has made many (botched) attempts on Archard's life, he seems un-characteristically unaware of their existence or perhaps he just doesn't care.

 Archard's Agents are a network of people that Archard uses to gather information on cases.
 Members of the group include a former prize fighter, a child psychic, and a bearded lady.